Joya de Cerén: Abandonment of Joya de Cerén

-1,400 years before the village was abandoned, the population was estimated to be 200 people.
+The population of the village, around the time of its abandonment 1400 years ago, has been estimated to be 200 people.
 The eruption of the Loma Caldera volcano caused 10 meters of pyroclastic debris to settle over the site.
 The site was remarkably well preserved due to the low temperature of ash and very fast ashfall, a 4 - 8 meter thick layer having blanketed the town in the space of a few hours.
 The use of plaster casting by archaeologists similar to the one used in Pompeii assisted in their identification of fruiting plants, abundance of beans in storage, and mature maize to predict the eruption happened in August or September.

 Guava, agave, cacao, and manioc were some of the major crops to the community.
 Based on crack patterns observed from the relatively earthquake-resistant wattle-and-daub walls and adobe columns at Joya de Cerén, scholars suggest that an earthquake measuring 4.0 on the Richter scale preceded the eruption, giving residents time to flee the site.
 Further, possible steamy emissions from the volcano may have alerted residents of the impending danger, but only inferences can be made about what exactly warned them.
 It is unclear to scholars if the duration of the eruptions lasted a few days or a few weeks.

 The position of artifacts at the site have led scholars to suggest that the evacuation of Joya de Cerén happened in the early evening: shovels and other agricultural work equipment were found stored near the domestic structures, and fires had been lit in hearths.
 Also, sleeping mats had not yet been rolled out on the domicile floor.
 No human remains have been discovered at the ancient Maya site.